dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 Note here that, to generate the YANG content to be processed in the case of the collection the provenance leafs of the indivual elements SHALL NOT be eliminated, as it SHALL be the case when generating the YANG content to be processed for each individual element in the collection.

-## Including a Provenance Signature in NETCONF Event Notifications and YANG-Push Notifications
+## Including a Provenance Signature in YANG-Push Notifications

-The signature mechanism proposed in this document MAY be used with NETCONF Event Notifications {{RFC5277}} and YANG-Push {{RFC8641}} to sign the generated notifications directly from the publisher nodes.
-The signature is added to the header of the Notification along with the eventTime leaf.
+The signature mechanism proposed in this document MAY be used with YANG-Push {{RFC8641}} to sign the generated notifications directly from the publisher nodes.
+The signature is added to the notification envelope header {{I-D.ietf-netconf-notif-envelope}} as a new extension.

-The YANG content to be processed MUST consist of the content of the notificationContent element.
+The YANG content to be processed MUST consist of the content defined by the "contents" element {{I-D.ietf-netconf-notif-envelope}}.

-The following sections define the YANG module augmenting the ietf-notification module.
+The following sections define the YANG module augmenting the "ietf-yp-notification" module.
+It extends the notification envelope header with a new leaf for the provenance signature and an augmentation to the "ietf-notification-capabilities" to enable clients discover the support of the provenance signature.

 ### YANG Tree Diagram

-The following is the YANG tree diagram {{RFC8340}} for the ietf-notification-provenance augmentation within the ietf-notification.
+The following is the YANG tree diagram {{RFC8340}} for the "ietf-notification-provenance" module.

 ~~~
 module: ietf-notification-provenance

+  augment /sysc:system-capabilities/notc:subscription-capabilities
+            /inotenv:notification-metadata/inotenv:metadata:
+    +--ro notif-provenance?   boolean

-  augment-structure /inotif:notification:
+  augment-structure /inotenv:envelope:
-    +-- notification-provenance?   iyangprov:provenance-signature
+    +-- notif-provenance?   iyangprov:provenance-signature
 ~~~

-And the following is the full YANG tree diagram for the notification.
+And the following is the full YANG tree diagram for the notification structure.

 ~~~
 module: ietf-notification

-  structure notification:
+  structure envelope:
-    +-- eventTime                             yang:date-and-time
+    +-- event-time         yang:date-and-time
+    +-- hostname?          inet:host
+    +-- sequence-number?   yang:counter32
-    +-- inotifprov:notification-provenance?   iyangprov:provenance-signature
+    +-- notif-provenance?  iyangprov:provenance-signature
+    +-- contents?          <anydata>
 ~~~

 ### YANG Module

-The module augments ietf-notification module {{I-D.ahuang-netconf-notif-yang}} adding the signature leaf in the notification header.
+The module augments "ietf-yp-notification" module {{I-D.ietf-netconf-notif-envelope}} adding the signature leaf in the notification envelope header.

 ~~~
-<CODE BEGINS> file "ietf-notification-provenance@2024-02-28.yang"
+<CODE BEGINS> file "ietf-notification-provenance@2024-05-09.yang"
 module ietf-notification-provenance {
   yang-version 1.1;
   namespace
     "urn:ietf:params:xml:ns:yang:ietf-notification-provenance";
   prefix inotifprov;

-  import ietf-notification {
+  import ietf-system-capabilities {
-    prefix inotif;
+    prefix sysc;
     reference
-      "draft-ahuang-netconf-notif-yang: NETCONF Event Notification YANG";
+      "RFC 9196: YANG Modules Describing Capabilities for
+       Systems and Datastore Update Notifications";
+  }
+  import ietf-notification-capabilities {
+    prefix notc;
+    reference
+      "RFC 9196: YANG Modules Describing Capabilities for
+       Systems and Datastore Update Notifications";
   }
   import ietf-yang-provenance {
     prefix iyangprov;